Rapptz/discord.py/docs/guide/topics/webhooks.rst

 .. image:: /images/guide/webhooks/webhook_created.png
     :alt: Webhook

-From here, you can edit the webhook's name and associated channel in which the webhook would be sending messages in.
+From here, you can edit the webhook's name and the associated channel the webhook will send messages in.
 We'll be using the URL of webhook later in this guide so make sure to copy it too.

-The URL of webhook is used for executing the webhook and includes the webhook token so do not reveal this URL.
+The URL of webhook is used for executing the webhook and includes the webhook token so don't store it in a public place.

 You can also create webhooks through API using the :meth:`TextChannel.create_webhook` method.